 Race for Life Poole takes place in Baiter Park in Poole.

-In addition, at Poole there is the option to enter the Pretty Muddy 5 km if you don’t have an aversion to getting your trainers dirty.
-This obstacle course with added mud starts in waves from 1 pm.
-Entry costs £22.49.
+In addition to a 5 km and 10 km event, there is a 3 km distance.
+Also at Poole, there is the option to enter the Pretty Muddy 5 km – if you don’t have an aversion to getting your trainers dirty.

 Race for Life for Children

 Children aged 6 plus can join the Race for Life, but must be accompanied by an adult.
-Children’s entry costs £11.
-Families get a discount when purchasing four tickets.
+Children’s entry costs £10 for the 3 km or £11 for the 5 km/10 km.
+(A family discount is available).
 You can take children under 6 with you, but they cannot register and don’t receive a medal at the finish.

 I hope you found this information useful.
 For more inspiration on things to do in and around Bournemouth, check out my 101 Things to do in Bournemouth here.